rishika-ranjan/rishika-ranjan/README.md

 ### Hi there 👋
 <br>
-Author-This is my name Rishika Ranjan
+Author-This is my name Rishika Ranjan(ra)

 <!--